Skip to content

 Serializing for Clients

-serialize() always returns the full snapshot for server-side persistence. serializeForClient() strips server fields from the data:
+serialize() always returns the full snapshot for server-side persistence. serializeForClient() runs data through clientSchema.validate() and returns the result — unknown keys (those absent from clientSchema) are stripped by the validator's default behaviour.

 ts